joostrijneveld/xoredit/README.md

 pip install textual
 ```

-Start the tool by passing commandline arguments, specifying the file names of the two ciphertexts (as binary data).
+Start the tool by specifying the file names containing the two ciphertexts (as binary data) as command-line arguments.

 ```
 python xoredit.py c1.bin c2.bin